JeffHing/command-queue/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

-# ShellCommand
+# CommandQueue

-ShellCommand provides a programmatic API for executing groups of shell commands synchronously or asynchronously.
-It was originally created to provide an alternative to using the "scripts" object in package.json for executing shell commands.
-By using ShellCommand, you can easily execute shell commands from a JavaScript file instead, which is better suited for managing complex build steps.
+CommandQueue provides a programmatic API for executing groups of commands synchronously or asynchronously.
+It was originally created to provide an alternative to using the "scripts" object in package.json for executing commands.
+By using CommandQueue, you can easily execute commands from a JavaScript file instead, which is better suited for managing complex build steps.

 ## Table of Contents